ozfortress/server-configs/README.md

 The following formats are also included in the ozfortress server configurations but does not have a respective active competition.

 ### Ultiduo
 Ultiduo maps are played with a Soldier and Medic pair on each team.
-There is no timelimit or winlimit as this format is mostly used for training.
+There is a winlimit of 1.

 ```
 mp_timelimit 0
 mp_winlimit 1
 ```
-Load this configuration using `rcon exec ultiduo` or simply `rcon ultiduo` on ozfortress servers.
+Load this configuration using `rcon exec ozfortress_ultiduo` or simply `rcon ultiduo` on ozfortress servers.

 ---
 [![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/)